ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 1. A **bounded online admission set** whose storage and per-call work are capped at all times.
 2. **Participation finalization** that persists only objective non-reveal penalties.
 3. Proof validation before disagreement penalties, oracle adjustment, or payout.
-4. Current-round-only payout rights, retryable withdrawal, explicit deadlines, and an incentive to pay finalization gas.
+4. Current-round-only payout rights, retryable withdrawal, explicit deadlines, and enforced step ordering so the winner must complete the chain to receive the pot.

 This bounds gas and keeps false truth from triggering disagreement penalties or payout.
 It does **not** by itself solve an all-revealing coalition that reports the same fabricated hash; objective reveal validation or a bounded timeout/fallback protocol is still required for that liveness guarantee.